Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Minimum Humans"			"2"

 			// Multiply Mutant Tanks' health.
+			// Note: Health multiplication only occurs when the requirement for the "Minimum Humans" setting is met.
+			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Health" section of their settings.
-			// Note: Health multiplication only occurs when the requirement for "Minimum Humans" is met.
 			// --
 			// 0: No changes to health.
 			// 1: Multiply original health only.